13th May 1996 - 26th May 1996

 Later, we drove from Silifke east to Adana then south to Karatas, seeing Calandra Lark, a Hobby, a White-spectacled Bulbul, 2 Collared Pratincoles, Short-toed Lark, Corn Bunting, Crested Lark and Black-headed Bunting.

-Our destination was Akyatan Golu, a large reed-fringed lake where there were lots of Short-toed and Calandra Larks, Kentish Plovers and Little Terns, we also saw 30+ Collared Pratincoles, Bee-eaters, a Purple Heron, 2 Rufous Bushchats, Graceful Warblers, a Spur-winged Plover, Reed and Great Reed Warblers, Black-headed Wagtails, a White-winged Black Tern, a Scops Owl and lots of Marsh Frogs, in fact the evening chorus was very impressive.
+Our destination was Akyatan Golu, a large reed-fringed lake where there were lots of Short-toed and Calandra Larks, Kentish Plovers and Little Terns, we also saw 30+ Collared Pratincoles, Bee-eaters, a Purple Heron, 2 Rufous Bushchats, Delicate Prinias, a Spur-winged Plover, Reed and Great Reed Warblers, Black-headed Wagtails, a White-winged Black Tern, a Scops Owl and lots of Marsh Frogs, in fact the evening chorus was very impressive.

 From Karatas we continued east seeing Serins, 2 White-spectacled Bulbuls, 2 Rufous Bushchats, a White Pelican, 16 White Storks, 5 Kestrels, 2 Eleonora's Falcons, Red-rumped Swallows, 2 Bimaculated Larks a new Western Palearctic bird for me, Bee-eaters, a Long-legged Buzzard, Hooded Crows, Corn Buntings, Crested Larks, a Booted Eagle, a Roller, a Buzzard and Rock Doves.